 The need exists to offset the high costs and high risks associated with R&D in security technology (i.e., tax credits and other financial incentives might allow companies to minimize their risks and encourage commercial enterprises to increase the funding of security technology R&D).

-During the two most recent R&D Exchanges, representatives from the academic sector played major roles; their contributions are reflected in many of the recommended areas for R&D.[31] Two of the recommendations complement the Federal National Plan's program to Train and Employ Adequate Numbers of Information Security Specialists:
+During the two most recent R&D Exchanges, representatives from the academic sector played major roles.
+Their contributions are reflected in many of the recommended areas for R&D.31[34]